bor0/gidti/manuscript/chapter4.md

 [^ch4n5]: Although product and sum types are very general, due to polymorphism, we can say something very specific about the structure of their values.
 For instance, suppose we've defined a type like so: `data C a b c = C_left a | C_right (b,c)`.
 A value of type `C` can only come into existence in one of two ways: as a value of the form `C_left x` for a value `x : a`, or as a value of the form `C_right (y,z)` for values `y : b` and `z : c`.

-[^ch4n6]: The key idea is not that a tail recursive function _is_ an iterative loop, but that a smart enough compiler can _pretend_ that it is and evaluate it using constant function stack space.
+[^ch4n6]: The key idea is not that a tail-recursive function _is_ an iterative loop, but that a smart enough compiler can _pretend_ that it is and evaluate it using constant function stack space.

 [^ch4n7]: Partial (non-terminating) functions are what makes Idris Turing complete.